ykawai6581/observation_planner/README.md

     python observation_planner.py --obsdate=yymmdd --minp=int --all

 this python script allows you to browse through upcoming transit events with MuSCAT2 to plan observations. <br/>
-it can also suggest observation plans so we can save some time!
+it can also suggest observation plans so we can save some time!<br/>

+specify the observation date with --obsdate and minimum priority with --minp

 ### 1. retrieve airmass and gantt plots (eg. Jan 20 2023)